Oatmeal with raspberry in a bowl

 Five: Add wonderful avocados to absolutely anything

+I cannot close out a post without mentioning avocado.
 Not only is avocado delicious in any meal, but it’s also key in helping to support healthy hair, skin and nails.
 Avocados also contain vitamin C and many B vitamins, which can help boost your immune system.

 You also have a good dose of healthy fats, both polyunsaturated, monounsaturated and omega-3 fats.
 Replacing your butter or vegetable oil with avocado can help reduce your chances of developing cardiovascular disease and improve your blood sugar.